 How is success in methadone and other pharmacotherapy treatments defined?

-The primary goals are to help addicts cease heroin use and lead more stable, productive lives.
+The primary goals are to help those addicted to heroin cease use and lead more stable, productive lives.
 But, as knowledge about heroin addiction and effective treatment practices has grown, so too have the objectives of most methadone treatment programs, which also aim to:

-Decrease criminality and reduce the numbers of substance abusers entering the criminal justice system.
+Decrease criminality and reduce the numbers of substance users entering the criminal justice system.